Alan9890/EEG-system/README.md

 * Select a different sampling rate, input channel or amplifier gain
 * Display the maximum frequency of the signal in the current display window

-Below is a demo of the system capturing alpha waves over my occipital lobe:
+Below is a demo of the system capturing alpha waves over my occipital lobe (red text added):

 ![Example Gui](https://github.com/MProx/EEG-system/blob/master/EEG%20GUI.png "Example GUI")